What Is Dialectical Behavior Therapy (DBT)?

 What Conditions Can Be Treated With DBT?

-As mentioned above, this therapeutic method was initially developed to address the symptoms of borderline personality disorder.
-However, research indicates that it has a far wider range of applications and can be used to help a variety of mental health disorders from relationship problems to social anxiety.[3]
-Since its widespread use in the 1980s, scientists have discovered that DBT is incredibly helpful for treating depression, anxiety, eating disorders, and substance abuse disorders.[4]
+This therapeutic method was initially developed to address the symptoms of borderline personality disorder.
+However, research indicates that it has a far wider range of applications and can be used to help a variety of issues from relationship problems to social anxiety.
+Since its widespread use in the 1980s, scientists have discovered that DBT is incredibly helpful for treating depression, anxiety, eating disorders, and substance abuse disorders.

 Is DBT Effective?

 Dialectical behavioral therapy is also quite effective for other mental health disorders as well.
 A research study published in the Journal of Psychology and Psychotherapy examined the effectiveness of DBT on depression and anxiety in patients enrolled in a psychiatric partial hospitalization program.
-It was found that DBT was helpful in treating the symptoms of both of these disorders.
-[3]
+It was found that DBT helped treat the symptoms of both of these disorders.

 How Does DBT Work?

-The term dialectical means “to bring opposites together,” and that it what DBT does.
+The term dialectical means “to bring opposites together,” and that is what DBT does.
 It balances opposites.
-One of the defining features of borderline personality disorder is called “black and white thinking.”
+One of the defining features of borderline personality disorder is called “black-and-white thinking.”
 With this type of thinking, the person sees themselves, others, and situations as either all bad or all good.
 There is no middle ground.
 This type of thinking is a problem because it leads to strong emotional responses or serious reactions to minor things.

 Dialectical behavioral therapy addresses this type of thinking.
 DBT teaches you to identify and change “black and white” thinking patterns.
 Rather than either-or, you learn to accept that others and situations have both bad and good aspects.